Afghan women footballers ‘finally feel free’ as they begin training at Leeds

 “And then they said, in one voice, ‘we loved everything, every moment, and this has been one of the best days in our life’.”

-The future for the players is uncertain as it stands but Ms Popal is hopeful the team will be able to remain close together so they will be able to train.
+The future for the players is uncertain as it stands, but Popal is hopeful the team will be able to remain close together so they will be able to train.

 For now, though, she is grateful to Leeds for giving them the opportunity to be a team again.